dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 categories: jekyll update
 usemathjax: true
 ---

+# Introduction

-GRPO (Group Relative Policy Optimization) is a method used in reinforcement learning (RL) to help a model learn better by comparing different actions and making small, controlled updates using a group of observations.
+GRPO (Group Relative Policy Optimization) is a method using reinforcement learning (RL) to help a model learn better by comparing different actions and making small, controlled updates using a group of observations.
 It’s like a smart way to learn from experience without making drastic changes that could mess things up.

 Handcrafting GRPO is especially useful to the projects with strict constraints where off-the-shelf solutions cannot express required regularizers or safety checks, or the research explorations that require new reward functions or update rules.
-It is also useful for those who wish to dive deeply into the underlying mechanisms of GRPO.
+And we are also free to use to do any adaption and optimization according to our own needs.
+At the same time, it is quite useful for those who wish to dive deeply into the underlying mechanisms of GRPO.

 We are going to handcraft GRPO from scratch rather than adapting an existing library or recipe.
 That means, we will code the dataset pipeline, loss functions, KL/regularization, clipping, etc.
-So you are interested in looking into the inside of GRPO, this blog is right for you.
+If you are also interested in looking inside GRPO, let's go together.

 ## Modelling LLM Fine-tuning as Reinforcement Learning